vijganji99/strada-DE-Infra/README.md

 ## NOTE: I am not a full time Data Engineer .
 I did not use LLM instead relied on some data engineering blogs or videos which explained the high level architecture of data enginnering .
 Regarding the Azure terraform automation as I did work on a similar request recently for our Infrastructure at current Org, so basically have some idea over this question .
- # Azure Platform Side set up for STRADA team (using Azure Terraform)

-    	a.
-Creation of VNET & Subnets for Azure data Factory, Azure Data Bricks , Storage Account
-      1. We can create Network security groups and Private Endpoints for security of the data and who can access the data.
-We can also use Private DNS Zone.
-As this security resources use private network instead of over the Internet, we are much secure over the Microsoft back bone network.

-    	b.
-Creation of Resource Group to host ADF, ADB, Storage Account for Data Lake, Azure Key vault
-   		c.
-Creation of ADF
-   		d.
-Creation of Storage account with Hirearchial Namespace = true (which is a important setting to use Data Lake for Azure Data Bricks).
-   		e.
-Creation of Azure Data Bricks Service (uses 2 subnets for Public and Private exposure of ADB)
-   		d.
-Creation of Azure Key vault to store On-Prem SQL Server (login and password) .
-# RBAC
-1. Storage Account Blob Contributor for Service principal which helps Azure Data Bricks to communicate with Data Lake.
-2. Azure Data Factory to Azure Data Bricks communication grant contributor level access for communication.

 # strada-DE-Infra
 For STRADA team Azure Infra set up via Automation using Azure Terraform